-I am a husband, father, mechanical designer and desert rat, exploring the world through photography, rock climbing, river running and backpacking.
+I am a husband, father, mechanical designer and desert rat, exploring the world through photography, hiking, river running and backpacking.

 Unlike most blogs, this one really doesn’t have a rug that ties the room together.
 As its name implies, it simply captures our movements through the sands of time here in a very dry corner of the continent.

-We have been hanging out in this venerable desert, this most amazing of rock gardens for over thirty years now.
-Our travels have taken us out to Organ Pipe, through the Painted Desert, into Grand, Havasu and Salt Creek Canyons.
-We have camped in high, windy saddles; on lava flows, by perennial streams; in the middle of prairies ringed by bugling elk; and every place in between.
+We have been hanging out in this venerable desert, this most amazing of rock gardens for nearly thirty-five years now.
+Our travels have taken us out to Organ Pipe, through the Painted Desert, into Havasu, Salt Creek and Grand Canyon.
+We have camped in high, windy saddles; on lava flows; by perennial streams; in the middle of prairies ringed by bugling elk; and every place in between.
 We have spent many, many happy hours in Aravaipa Canyon.
-Lately, I have spent many happy days on rivers in Desolation and Gray Canyons, in Grand Canyon; and on the San Juan River in Utah.
+Lately, I have spent many happy days floating rivers through Desolation and Gray Canyons, in Grand Canyon, and on the San Juan River in Utah.
 This exploration has revealed a landscape that is at once daunting and alluring.
-Three decades in, we are still enthralled.
+More than three decades in, we are still enthralled.

 So, maybe those are my themes.
 Whatever the case, I hope you enjoy scurrying along with me.